alephium/docs/docs/dapps/getting-started.md

 ## Overview

-Alephium proposes multiple tools and package to help you build your dApps.
+Alephium proposes multiple tools and packages to help you build your dApps.

 This guide will help you install our recommended setup.